The-Jing-Wang-Lab/Stroke-pericyte-reprogramming/README.md

 # Single-cell profiling of brain pericyte heterogeneity following ischemic stroke unveils distinct pericyte subtype-targeted neural reprogramming potential and its underlying mechanisms
 ## Authors
-Allison Loan 1,2,#, Nidaa Awaja 1,#, Margarita Lui 1, Charvi Syal 1, Yiren Sun 1,3, Sailendra N Sarma 1,4, Ragav Chona 1, William B Johnston 1,5, Alex Cordova 1, Devansh Saraf 1,5, Anabella Nakhlé 1, Kaela O'Connor 1,6,7, Jacob Thomas 1, Joseph Leung 1,2,8, Matthew Seegobin 1, Ling He 9, Fredric E Wondisford 9, David J Picketts 1,5,10,11, Eve C Tsai 3,12, Hing Man Chan 2, Jing Wang 1,5,11,13,✉
+Allison Loan, Nidaa Awaja, Margarita Lui, Charvi Syal, Yiren Sun, Sailendra N Sarma, Ragav Chona, William B Johnston, Alex Cordova, Devansh Saraf, Anabella Nakhlé, Kaela O'Connor, Jacob Thomas, Joseph Leung, Matthew Seegobin, Ling He, Fredric E Wondisford, David J Picketts, Eve C Tsai, Hing Man Chan, Jing Wang
 ## Abstract
 Rationale: Brain pericytes can acquire multipotency to produce multi-lineage cells following injury.
 However, pericytes are a heterogenous population and it remains unknown whether there are different potencies from different subsets of pericytes in response to injury.
 Methods: We used an ischemic stroke model combined with pericyte lineage tracing animal models to investigate brain pericyte heterogeneity under both naïve and brain injury conditions via single-cell RNA-sequencing and immunohistochemistry analysis.
 In addition, we developed an NG2+ pericyte neural reprogramming culture model from both murine and humans to unveil the role of energy sensor, AMP-dependent kinase (AMPK), activity in modulating the reprogramming/differentiation process to convert pericytes to functional neurons by targeting a Ser 436 phosphorylation on CREB-binding protein (CBP), a histone acetyltransferase.